by John Ellis

 As is apparent, that brief discussion about ontology circles the conversation back to the biological differences between men and women.
 At least, the conversation circles back for me.
 Leaving the question unanswered: Are the biological differences between men and women ontological?

 Paul’s reasoning does not point to ontology or nature.
 It literally points to the through-line-of-action of God’s Story.
 Adam was created first.
 Eve was the first one to outwardly succumb to Serpent-Satan’s temptation.
-While I believe that the Fall of Adam and Eve (and, hence, the Fall of all humanity) literally happened, I also believe that there are narrative implications for the overall Story of how God redeems His people back to Himself.
+Adam was standing right beside her, though; the Bible’s narrative implications take interpretative precedence over the literal events.
+To that end, while I believe that the Fall of Adam and Eve (and, hence, the Fall of all humanity) literally happened, I also believe that there are narrative implications for the overall Story of how God redeems His people back to Himself.
 To be clear, there are narrative implications not only in the event but also how the event is framed within the telling of that Story.
 Jesus is the Final Adam, the Final Man.
 Within the Story, husbands/fathers are functional (not ontological) metaphors for the final Adam.
 Wives/mothers are functional (not ontological) metaphors for Christ’s people – his bride.
 To pull sharp cultural expectations and gender norms out of those metaphors is highly problematic.
-Bear with me, some more muddying is in order.

 All that to say, complementarians have a tendency of replacing the word “literal” with “synonym” in their interpretative methodologies.
-Looking at my concordance, I see that this word means this and, hence, this synonym is the main driver of interpretation.
+In doing so, they conclude: Looking at my concordance, I see that this word means this and, hence, this synonym is the main driver of interpretation.
 That, of course, as any literature professor can attest, is a sophomoric, at best, approach to literary analysis.
 Take for example how many complementarians interpret the Curse in ways that support their a priori and culturally constructed gender expectations.

 I’ve read (and been told to my face multiple times) that the Curse recorded in Genesis 3 is one of the primary places where we find nature’s God-given role in defining the differences between men and women.
 In short, according to this argument, Genesis 3:16 proves that a woman’s place is in the home engaged in nurturing activities centered on childbearing and child-raising.
 The next verses, 3:17-19, is evidence that a man’s place is outside the home providing for the family.
 Recognizing that I’m skipping some things and providing complementarians ammunition to accuse me of straw-manning their position, they combine that overly-literalistic/synonymous interpretation of the Curse with Paul’s instruction in Titus 2 to claim that the Bible’s revelation as well as natural revelation demonstrate that the differences in men and women support their contentions, for example, that men are wired to lead, women are wired to nurture, and that the wife’s role is primarily in the home and the husband’s role is primarily as a provider that takes him outside of the home.